Rizwan-S/rizwan-s.github.io/projects.md

 ---
 layout: page
 permalink: /projects/
-title: Non-Research Projects
+title: My Projects
 ---

-Here is a non-exhaustive list of my non-research projects.
-My research work can be found <a href="/research">here</a>.
+Here is a non-exhaustive list of my projects.
+All of my projects can be found on <a href="https://github.com/Rizwan-S">my GitHub</a>.

-<h2>Projects carried out during Master's</h2>

 <ul>